A look at the design, market and legacy of Victorian pottery

 The next group is vases.
 Usually with a tropical theme of some sort, these are available in different sizes from small bud vases to very large centerpieces.
 They are generally potted as pairs of boy/girl.

 The final group is decorative figures or servers.
 Some of these, particularly the blackamoors, are quite large and costly.
 Most famous among the blackamoors are the Minton majolica Prince and Princess blackamoors.
 These almost life size candelabras were designed by A.E.
 Carrier Belleuse and are considered among the most valuable pieces of majolica in existence.
+They also came as pedestals.
 Only 12 pair are known to exist.

 Minton's blackamoor candelabras stand 72" tall